cooljjj33/PolyDye/README.md

 ⚠️ **Disclaimer:** The software is currently in **beta**, and this repository is **not yet complete**.
 Expect frequent updates and experimental features.
 We will be adding the rest of the files over the next month or 3...

+## Disclaimer

+This project is provided "as is" without warranty of any kind, either express or implied.
+The author is not liable for any damages resulting from the use of this project.
 ---

 ## Quick Links